- Skin & Nails

-Most of you have probably heard of “polka dots” or “bleed lines”, and you may have experienced them yourself.
-This is not a pretty picture and also not easily reversible at home.
-I don’t believe in cap highlighting at home or in the salon.
-Sorry if I’m offending any “professional” haircolorists out there but there is simply nothing professional about pulling hair through holes with what looks like a latch hook and slapping bleach on it.
-The 80′s were great but it’s time to move on and leave the cap behind.
+Sorry if I’m offending any “professional” haircolorists out there, but there is simply nothing professional about pulling hair through holes with what looks like a latch hook and slapping bleach on it.

 Cap highlights are not even spoken of to students in most cosmetology schools.
-Some schools may be a little outdated and still carry and teach the cap method but the more elite institutions don’t even consider it.
+Some schools may be a little outdated and still carry and teach the cap method, but the more elite institutions don’t even consider it.

 After we were taught how to foil and finished our basic color knowledge course I asked about the cap out of curiosity.
 My learning leader just looked at me and said…

 8. You’re not going to look like the celebrities in the commercials.

 Sure, you want to have hair like hers, but she is paying well over the hundreds for her haircolor and you are paying $8.
 Yea, not going to happen.

-If you’re interested in learning about why certified colorists have more satisfied clients or would like to get certified read my article on Becoming an Expert in Cosmetology & Beauty.
+If you’re interested in learning about why certified colorists have more satisfied clients, or would like to get certified- read my article on Becoming an Expert in Cosmetology & Beauty.
 Even if you’re not in the beauty industry you will love the idea behind why I am so motivated when I do what I love!

-9. It may be affordable now…but not for long.
+9. It may be affordable now, but not for long.

 Well, if you can’t pay the $50 for a professional then should you really be spending $10 on a box?
 Probably not if your situation is that tight.

-I came up with a solution that doesn’t show a huge demarcation line when it grows in and it averages out to about $16 per month.
+I came up with a solution that doesn’t show a huge demarcation line when it grows in, and it averages out to about $16 per month.
 Doesn’t sound so bad does it?
-And if you have solid gray there are products out there like colored mousses, dry shampoos, and hair markers that can stretch you to your next color service.
+It gets better…if you have solid gray hair there are products out there like colored mousses, dry shampoos, and hair markers that can stretch you to your next color service!

 10. If you decide to switch it’s not going to be easy.

-You probably get a look that says “Do you think I have a magic wand?”.
-Because box color is so different from professional color we cannot accurately predict what may happen when we use our color on top of box color.
+You probably get a look that says- “Do you think I have a magic wand?”.
+Box color is so different from professional color, so we cannot accurately predict what may happen when we apply our color on top of box color.
 It’s going to be a process and you have to be patient.

-The most common outcome is an odd shade of green shining through, or even purple.
-I’ve had it happen a few times and it’s not an easy fix.
-You will end up spending more money in the beginning that you may expect.
-Putting color on top of color DOES NOT wipe the slate clean.
+The most common result is an odd shade of green shining through, or even purple.
+I’ve had clients come in with similar situations a few times and it’s not an easy fix.
+Applying color on top of color DOES NOT wipe the slate clean.
 You may have months or years of various pigments hiding in there and who knows which ones will pop out!

-I know I said ten reasons but there is one more…….
+I know I said ten reasons but there is one more…

-11. Box “formulas” may change but professional formulas don’t.
+11. Box “formulas” may change, but professional formulas don’t.

-Aside from all of the obvious I think it’s clear that the main problem with botched haircolor is the word “box”.
+Aside from all of the obvious…I think it’s clear that the main problem with botched haircolor is the word “box”.

 Sources: The ABCH Study Portfolio